Trio Images/Getty Images

 Moisture can shorten the life of the tracker.
 Some trackers are just splash-proof.
-Others, such as the Garmin Forerunner 735XT, can withstand a hardy shower or even swimming.
+Others can withstand a hardy shower or even swimming.

 9. Sleep tracking

 A good tracker can monitor the length and quality of your sleep.
-Two of the Shine models (one clear and one violet) track movement and sleep patterns and sync wirelessly with a mobile app to keep track of the data they collect.
-A tap on the face shows how far you’ve come toward reaching your goal, and LEDs light in a circular pattern.
+Some track movement and sleep patterns and sync wirelessly with a mobile app to keep track of the data they collect.

 10. Battery life